 - How does this task fit into the big picture?

-On the other hand, if everyone on your team has a common set of work hours, you can increase the productivity of your remote workers.
+On the other hand, if your team has shared work hours, you can eliminate roadblocks related to scheduling, resulting in boosted productivity.
 During this window of time, everyone is expected to be available, no matter what time zone they’re in.
-That doesn’t mean they have to be working during that time—they just need to be on-call.
+That doesn’t mean they have to be working during that time — they just need to be on-call.

-If working at the same time is simply impossible, we also use video to capture quick status updates, especially where more detail is needed.
-In these cases we can record the screen (if necessary), put a face with the notes, and send context-rich updates even to team members in distant time zones.
+If working at the same time is impossible, using recorded videos to capture quick status updates is insanely helpful, especially where more detail is needed.
+With this, you can put a face to the notes, and send context-rich updates to team members in distant time zones.

-One of the reasons that the remote work trend has caught on in recent years is that technology has finally made it easy!
+Technology has finally made it possible to work from home…as long as you can find the right tools for it.
 Make it easy for your remote employees by investing in tools that will help them work together from anywhere.
 Here’s a few to get you started.

-- File storage—There are tons of great options, from Dropbox to Box to Google Drive.
-We love Google Drive because it makes collaboration so easy.
+- File storage: There are tons of great options, from Dropbox to Google Drive.
+We love Google Drive because it makes collaboration so incredibly easy.
 But the brand you choose isn’t as important as actually having centralized cloud-based file storage that your team can easily access.

-- Scheduling—Did you know that Google Calendar lets you give permission to share your calendar with the rest of your team?
-You can also create a team calendar and share it with your people.
-This makes it really simple to find ideal meeting times, without a bunch of back-and-forth through email.
-Another helpful scheduling tool is Doodle, which polls your team for their preferred meeting times.
+- Scheduling: Did you know that Google Calendar lets you share your calendar with the rest of your team?
+You can also create a team calendar!
+This makes it super easy to find ideal meeting times without all the back-and-forth.

-- Video conferencing—We’ve found Zoom to be the easiest and most dependable video conferencing tool around.
+- Video conferencing: We’ve found Zoom to be the easiest and most dependable video conferencing tool around.
 Reliable conferencing software really is a non-negotiable for virtual teams.
-A glitchy meeting slows your team down, frustrates everyone, and makes your work more difficult to enjoy.
-Don’t settle for second-best when it comes to this.
+A glitchy meeting slows your team down, frustrates everyone and makes your work more difficult to enjoy.
+Take it from us: You don’t settle for second-best when it comes to this.

-- Chat software—We use Slack to chat with each other in real-time.
-Chat conversations happen quicker than email—especially if a lot of back-and-forth is needed—and it’s often less disruptive to your work flow than a phone call.
-Slack also lets you customize your notification settings and your status so that you won’t be interrupted during an important meeting.
+- Chat software: We use Ryver to chat with each other in real-time.
+Chat conversations happen quicker than email, and it’s often less disruptive to your work flow than a phone call.

 Still figuring out how to get the most productivity out of your remote teams?
 These five best practices are sure to take your teams to the next level.
 At Traction Tools, we’re all about helping companies become more efficient and more successful.